taylordr/pyGrades_UB/README.md

 A python package for

-* automating the assignment of letter grades for UBLearns; and
+* automating the assignment of letter grades after using UBLearns
 * automating the uploading of grades into UBHub